Dell shares surge on report it's in talks to go private

 The world's No. 3 PC maker is in talks with at least two private equity firms about going private and the discussions are preliminary as the financing has not yet been secured, said Bloomberg, citing two people with knowledge of the matter.

-Dell, which has steadily ceded market share to Hewlett Packard and China's Lenovo, declined to comment on what it called rumors and speculation.
+Dell, which has steadily ceded market share to Hewlett Packard (HPQ.N) and China's Lenovo (0992.HK), declined to comment on what it called rumors and speculation.

 Some analysts say taking the company private - an idea that has surfaced sporadically in past years - makes sense.